Jump directly to the content

 The owners of the derelict 1,000-foot ship were previously ordered to find the historic vessel a new home after they stopped paying rent in 2021.

-Officials revealed ambitious plans to tow the ship from Philadelphia to Florida's Destin-Fort Walton Beach.
+Officials later revealed ambitious plans to tow the ship from Philadelphia to Destin's Fort Walton Beach.

-There, it would be sunk to provide a new habitat for marine life and attract divers and anglers from around the globe.
+There, it is set to be sunk to provide a new habitat for marine life and attract divers and anglers from around the globe.

-The plans to sink the ship on purpose were drawn by Okaloosa County, Florida, a local beach, and the SS United States Conservancy, the organization dedicated to preserving the vessel.
+The ambitious plans were drawn up by officials in Okaloosa County, Florida and the SS United States Conservancy, the organization dedicated to preserving the vessel.

 In a statement, Okaloosa County emphasised the environmental and economic potential of the project, saying: “The sunken ship will be a home for a diverse range of marine life and attract divers and anglers from around the world.”